jgontrum/spacy-api-docker/README.md

 - Demo available [here](https://spacy.jgontrum.com/ui).
 - Current spaCy version: 1.9.0

+Please note that this is a completely new API and is incompatible with the previous one.
+If you still need them, use `jgontrum/spacyapi:en-legacy` or  `jgontrum/spacyapi:de-legacy`.

 *Documentation, API- and frontend code based upon [spaCy REST services](https://github.com/explosion/spacy-services) by [Explosion AI](https://explosion.ai).*